Table of contents

 By tracking feature-specific adoption, gathering user feedback, and managing change without overwhelming users.

-Feature engagement – knowing which features different user types value helps drive adoption and retention.
+Monitor feature engagement to understand which features different user types value, driving adoption and retention.

 No. Each product needs a tailored approach depending on its market, audience, and stage in the adoption curve.